wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 4.0.1 =
-* Updated: Minor admin CSS adjustments
+* Updated: Minor admin CSS adjustments.

 = 4.0.0 =
 * Updated: mp6 admin UI is now in place and the new default